... or keep scrolling to find out everything you need

 It depends on the course.
 We cater for all different skill and experience levels by offering a 12, 16, 20, 24, 32 and 40-hour intensive driving course, plus a specific pass-in-a-week option.

-Anymore than that and the instructions lose effectiveness as the student reaches a natural plateau for the day and stops assimilating information.
+Nevertheless, having 4 hours of tuition is key.
+Any more and the instructions lose effectiveness as the student reaches a natural plateau for the day and stops assimilating information.

 No. A daytime test costs £62 and an evening or weekend test costs £75, but for all of our courses, we’ll organise and pay for your test to say thanks for putting your trust in us.